Many people call us after they caused a hit and run accident. It’s surprisingly common and honestly, it could happen to anyone.

 My car got towed.
 Can I pick it up?

-You can, but you should say absolutely nothing about the incident to anyone.
+Yes, you can, but you should say absolutely nothing about the incident to anyone.
 If questioned, don’t say a word, or refer them to your attorney.

 Is there a time limit for filling out a claim?
+Is it bad to wait until I understand if I have a legal problem?

 If you find yourself in a situation where you committed a hit and run, but aren’t sure what to do next, call us right away.